Anatta336/driven-decals/README.md

 These properties are recommended as certain features will not work without them, but the system as a whole will cope if they're missing:
 * `_Opacity` Float in range 0 to 1 to uniformly fade out the decal, with 0 being hidden.
-* `_FlipU` Boolean to flip the texture region in the U axis.
+* `_FlipU` and `_FlipV` Booleans to flip the texture region.
 The *Decal UV* subgraph can do this for you.
-* `_FlipV` Boolean to flip the texture region in the V axis.
-The *Decal UV* subgraph can do this for you.
 * `_ZFadeStart` Float in range 0 to 1 to fade out the decal as it gets near the Z axis limits of its region.
-The *Fade near z bounds* subgraph can help achieve this effect.
+The *Fade near z bounds* subgraph will achieve this effect.

 The *DecalAsset* inspector will inform you if you use a material that's lacking any of these properties.